voidism/mfcc_extractor/README.md

   --d_delta D_DELTA     set to 1 to add delta-delta, else 0. (default 1)
 ```

-## Example
-### Extract features for LibriSpeech
+### Extract features
+- download the audio files into one directory (the audio files can be placed in many subdirectories or mixed with other non-audio files)
-- download audio files from http://www.openslr.org/12
-- unzip all file to one dir e.g. `LibriSpeech/`
+- e.g. download LibriSpeech audios from http://www.openslr.org/12 and unzip all file to one dir `LibriSpeech/`
 - run
 ```
 python extractor.py --dir LibriSpeech --to MFCC-960-librispeech.hdf5